Convert VMware workloads

 From the Virtual Disks list, select the virtual disk containing the operating system and then click Properties.

 In the virtual disk’s Properties dialog, click the vm_name tab to display device options.

 From the Device Position list, select 0 and Click OK.

 If you experience problems or errors when converting VMs, try exporting the VMware VM as an OVF package.
 If you cannot export the VMware VM as an OVF package, Conversion Manager cannot convert this VM.
 Use the error messages you receive when attempting to export the VM as an OVF package to troubleshoot and fix the issues with your VMware VM.
 For example, you might have to configure a network or a storage controller before the VM can be exported as an OVF package or converted.
 For more information about troubleshooting your VMware VMs, see the VMware documentation

 If you see any errors when converting Linux VMs, remove the converted VM, restart the Citrix Hypervisor Conversion Manager virtual appliance and retry.

-Logs of failed conversions are stored in the Citrix Hypervisor Conversion Manager virtual appliance and can be retrieved by clicking Fetch All Logs on the Manage Conversions window.
+Logs of failed conversions are stored in the Citrix Hypervisor Conversion Manager virtual appliance and can be retrieved by clicking Fetch All Logs on the Conversion Manager window.
 When you contact Citrix support to raise any issues, we recommend that you provide the conversion log file and, additionally, a full server status report for troubleshooting.
 For more information, see Creating a Server Status Report.